takashi1kun/lan-play-GUI/README.md

 It also tells you if the server is online, and if it is online, also can tell you the users playing on it on that moment, and the version of lan-play the server is using.
 ## Instructions
 ### Windows
-1.- Download the executable of lan-play adequate for your system (64/32 bits)
+1.- Download the executable of [lan-play](https://github.com/spacemeowx2/switch-lan-play) adequate for your system (64/32 bits)
-2.- Download the RAR with lan play GUI adequate for your system (64/32 bits)
+2.- Download the RAR with [lan-play-GUI](https://github.com/takashi1kun/lan-play-GUI/releases) adequate for your system (64/32 bits)
 3.- Uncompress the RAR wherever you want
 4.- Put the executable of lan-play without renaming it in the same folder as lan play GUI
 5.- if you have done this well you should have lan-play-GUI.exe and the executable of lan play on the same folder